Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Numerical and experimental examples

 \subsection{Rough thin film---inversion}

-Ideally, a test with real rough surface would be done with a sample whose ACF is precisely known and can be used for reference.
-Due to the lack of such standard samples, the true---or best estimate--ACF has to be obtained in a manner similar to the previous section.
+A test with real rough surface would ideally be done with a sample whose ACF is precisely known.
+However, even standard rough samples do not have the ACF specified.
+Furthermore, the objective is to verify that the bias caused by limited area can be corrected.
+Meaning the resulting ACF is close to ACF which would be obtained by measuring a very large (or infinite) area.
+The same approach as in the previous section can thus be used.
+In fact, comparing measurements on small and huge areas allows us to study the effect in isolation---as opposed to comparison with a reference ACF where any observed difference could have a variety of possible causes.

 An SrO thin film, prepared by atomic layer deposition, with large-scale uniformly and isotropically rough upper surface was chosen for the demonstration (see \fref{fig:surfaces}).
+The texture is formed by nanocrystals and is clearly non-Gaussian.
 Images were acquired using a Bruker Dimension Icon atomic force microscope in ScanAsyst mode with a standard ScanAsyst-air probe and scan rate of 0.2\,Hz.
 In order to follow the 2D ACF route, a large image without scan line artefacts is necessary.
 The absence of scan line artefacts means 2D polynomial levelling is sufficient, leaving only bias proportional to $\alpha^2$ (or higher powers).
 A scan of area $12\times12\,\hbox{\textmu m}^2$ with pixel resolution of $3072\times3072$ was selected for the evaluation.
 The correlation length to scan size ratio was estimated as $\alpha\approx0.0037$, meaning the relative bias following from background subtraction was $<10^{-3}$.
+The long scanning time resulted to drift, which was estimated from the acquired image using Gwyddion {\it Compensate drift} function.
+Its primary effect on the ACF is slight smearing along the abscissa as distances in the $xy$ plane are distorted, in particular in the slow scanning axis.
+The relative changes were estimated below $1.5\times10^{-3}$ and thus negligible.
 The resulting ACF is plotted in \fref{fig:blind-SrO} (each subplot) and separately also in \fref{fig:SrO-ACF}.

 The large image was then cut to smaller images of various sizes and processed as above, assuming subimages are reasonable approximations of measurements on smaller areas.
 The uncorrected (red) and corrected (green) ACF computed for each subimage are plotted in \fref{fig:blind-SrO} for three selected sizes and all three polynomial degree 0--2.
 The corrected ACF curves were extrapolated beyond the cut-off points by a simple subtraction of the last computed correction from all further data (cyan).